-6. Next Meetings:
+9. Next Meetings -

-- Monday October 28th 8:00-9:30AM Colchester Town Offices, Third Floor Outer Bay Room - Monday November 18th 8:00-9:30AM Colchester Town Offices, Third Floor Outer Bay Room
+Monday, November 13th 8:00-9:30AM, Colchester Town Offices, Third Floor Outer Bay Room Monday, November 25th 8:00-9:30AM, Colchester Town Offices, Third Floor Outer Bay Room

-7. Executive Session: Labor

-Dorn moved to find that premature general public knowledge of the CCPSA's labor relations would clearly place CCPSA at a substantial disadvantage, because the CCPSA risks disclosing its negotiation strategy if it discusses the proposed terms in public.
+10. Executive session: Labor Relations and Vendor Contracts - Hubbard moved to find that premature general public knowledge of the CCPSA's vendor contracts, and labor relations would clearly place CCPSA at a substantial disadvantage, because the CCPSA risks disclosing its negotiation strategy if it discusses the proposed terms in public.
 Baker seconded.
 All in favor.
 Motion carried.

-Dorn moved that we enter into executive session to discuss confidential communications regarding labor relations under the provisions of Title1, Section 313(a)(1)(A), Executive Sessions, of the Vermont Statutes and to invite into Executive Session Hulburd, Hubbard, and Moore.
-Locke seconded.
+Earle objected to this motion and asked that the executive session be open to the public.
+Hubbard moved that we enter into executive session to discuss confidential communications regarding labor relations under the provisions of Title 1, Section 313(a)(1)(A), Executive Sessions, of the Vermont Statutes and Locke seconded.
 All in favor.
 Motion carried.
+Frank noted that HR Directors from Colchester and South Burlington will remain for executive session.